This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

-Some years I choose a clear colour theme.
+Some years I choose a clear color theme.
 Others I enjoy playing with multiple hues to see what I can come up with.
-When I’m ready, I’ll set up an old plastic patio table in my backyard with lots of potting soil close at hand, pull out all my pots that need filling, and lineup the plants, arranging them into their groups.
+When I’m ready, I’ll set up an old plastic patio table in my backyard with lots of potting soil close at hand, pull out all my pots that need filling, and line up the plants, arranging them into their groups.
 I keep all the plant tags so I remember what did well.
 I also try to remember to fertilize regularly to encourage lush blooms.
+Read on for information about some fabulous full-sun plants for pots.

 Gomphrena

-Gomphrena is a new favourite of mine.
-I grew Ping Pong Lavender in 2018 after seeing it the previous year at the California Spring Trials.
+Ping Pong Lavender is a lovely variety of Gomphrena, a plant I first saw at the California Spring Trials.
 I fell in love with the quirky, spherical blooms.
-They look great in cut flower arrangements and I kept a few dried out in a vase last fall.
+They look great in cut flower arrangements and provide a different shape to containers.

 Verbena

 Verbena is one of those dependable “fillers” in a container.
 It spreads nicely and blooms throughout the entire season.
-Even before all the flowers have bloomed, you get these lovely wreaths of colour.
-As it spreads outwards, wind the stems through parts of your arrangement, so it blends in.
+Even before all the flowers have bloomed, you get these lovely wreaths of color.
+As it spreads outwards, wind the stems through parts of your arrangement, so they blend in.

 Calibrachoa

 I can’t remember when I discovered these heat-tolerant, self-cleaning beauties, but at least one variety of calibrachoa makes its way into my containers each year.
 They mound well in hanging baskets and fill in nicely in containers, cascading over the sides of the pot.
-Sometimes I’ll work my whole container colour combination around the calibrachoa I choose.
-Superbells Doublette Love Swept Double Calibrachoa are a new knockout variety that I mentioned in my list of new plants for 2018.
+Sometimes I’ll work my whole container color combination around a calibrachoa.

 Petunias

-I used to have mixed feelings about petunias, mostly because they get so darned leggy in the heat of summer and their sticky petals require deadheading.
-However, there are SO many really really lovely varieties these days that I find them hard to resist.
+I used to have mixed feelings about petunias, mostly because they can get so darned leggy and their sticky petals require deadheading.
+However, there are SO many really vely varieties these days that I find them hard to resist.
 I just make sure to do the proper maintenance on them.

 Plant breeders have also been working on blending some of the characteristics gardeners love about petunias with other plants.
 SuperCal, for example, is a hybrid combining the bigger petunia blooms with the interesting colours of calibrachoa.
 They are heat tolerant and their blooms don’t turn to mush after a hard rain.
 There are a few different types of Supertunias are self-cleaning, mounding plants that are heat and drought tolerant.
 I find the blooms to be super prolific and they last well into the fall.